headlamp-k8s/headlamp/docs/contributing.md

+---
-# Contribution Guidelines
+title: Contribution Guidelines
+linktitle: Contributing
+---

-This section serves as an introduction on how to contribute to Headlamp; getting started, development practices, filing issues, etc..
+This section has information on how to contribute to Headlamp.
 It assumes you have cloned this repository (or your own Github fork).

 Any contributions to the project are accepted under the terms of the project's license ([Apache 2.0](../LICENSE)).